bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

         // has finished firing, which is done essentially via `setTimeout(callback, 0)`.
         noTimeout: true
     };
-    // `urls` option isn't set, so this will run on the `visit` event for every page.
+    // The `urls` option is not set, so this will run on the `visit` event for every page.
     // However, since `once: true` is set, it will be removed after first execution. wkof.turbo.add_event_listener(wkof.turbo.events.visit, myFunction, options3);
     // Or, it can be removed immediately.